utkarsh-jain2000/asic-design-class/README.md

 ## Assignment

 <details>
-  <summary>Assignment 1</summary>
+  <summary>Assignment 1 : Write the C code in a file in ubuntu terminal and save it as vsdlab1.c </summary>

-- ## Write the C code in a file in ubuntu terminal and save it as vsdlab1.c ( source code)Next, compile the source code using gcc compiler, this will generate the executable code.
+compile the source code using gcc compiler, this will generate the executable code.
 Now, run the executable code to see the output.

 Write an code leafpad vsdlab1.c to create c file name vsdlab1